 Since $i$ is monic, we have $X(\iota_1)\circ\phi'\circ(K\times X)(l)(g,x)=X(\iota_2)\circ\phi'\circ(K\times X)(l)(g,x)$.
 Since $X$ is an \'etale sheaf, there is a unique element $\phi(g,x)\in X(R)$ such that $X(l)(\phi(g,x))=\phi'\circ(K\times X)(l)(g,x)$.
 To see that this gives the restriction of the action of $K$ on $Y$ to $X$, notice that

 Since $l$ is \'etale and faithfully flat, $Y(l)$ is injective.
-Therefore we get $i(\phi(g,x))=\psi(g,i(x))$ as desired.
+Therefore, we get the equality $i(\phi(g,x))=\psi(g,i(x))$ as desired.
 In particular, $\phi$ determines the restriction of the action of $\psi$ (use the hypothesis that $i$ is monic for the naturality of $\phi$).

 The proof is completed by showing $\phi'=\phi\otimes_k k'$.
 Let $R'$ be a $k'$-algebra, $g\in(K\otimes_k k')(R')=K(R')$, and $x\in(X\otimes_k k')(R')=X(R')$.
-Then we have
+Then, we have

 Since $i$ is monic, we have $\phi'(g,x)=\phi(g,x)$. \end{proof} In Section \ref{sec:middleorbit}, we consider orbit sheaves in the scheme $\cB_{\SL_3}$.
 To compute their moduli description, the following observation is useful since many objects are local in the \'etale topology: \begin{lem} Let $k$ be a commutative ring, and $f:R\to R'$ be a faithfully flat \'etale homomorphism of $k$-algebras.
 Let $i:\cF\to \cG$ be a monomorphism of \'etale $k$-sheaves, and $y\in\cG(R)$.
-Then $y$ belongs to the image of $i$ if and only if $\cG(f)(y)$ is so. \end{lem} \begin{proof} The ``only if'' direction is clear.
+Then, $y$ belongs to the image of $i$ if and only if $\cG(f)(y)$ is so. \end{lem} \begin{proof} The ``only if'' direction is clear.
 To see the ``if'' direction, suppose that we are given an element $x'\in\cF(R')$ such that $i(x')=\cG(f)(y)$.
 For $j\in\{1,2\}$, let $\iota_j$ denote the caonical homomorphism $R'\to R'\otimes_R R'$ onto the $j$th factor.
-Then we have
+Then, we have

 This implies $\cF(\iota_1)(x')=\cF(\iota_2)(x')$ since $i$ a monomorphism.
 Since $\cF$ is an \'etale $k$-sheaf, there is a (unique) element $x\in\cF(R)$ such that $\cF(f)(x)=x'$.
 The proof is completed by showing $i(x)=y$.
 This follows from the equality